 19. Charlie Davoli

 Charlie Davoli is a surrealist photographer.
 He often uses photo manipulation to juxtapose two different ideas.
 According to his bio, that juxtaposition stems from a move from Singapore to Italy as a child.

 His former work also inspires his photography art as a musician.

 His photo manipulation work includes flip-flopping the ground and the sky, blending opposite places into the same scene, or bringing the sky down to earth (or everyday objects up to the sky).

 Dimitry Rogozhkin’s work could have come straight from an apocalyptic Hollywood hit.
 He often mixes photo manipulation with portraiture.

 21. Jati Putra

 Jati Putra isn’t a photographer but a graphic designer.
-That background helps the Indonesia-based artist create images that make viewers pause to digest what they’re seeing.
+That background helps the Indonesia-based artist create images that make viewers pause to digest what they see.

 His work adapts existing images.
 But it often makes it difficult to tell which way is up or down.
 Oceans bend at a 90-degree angle, and flat landscapes become three sides to a rectangle.

 22. Robert Jahns

 Robert Jahns (Nois7) may be a photo manipulation artist, but his work is so well done the images look lifelike.
 Jahns is an art director, photographer, and digital artist.
 He creates vibrant painterly images using photo manipulation techniques.

 While his work often plays with the impossible, he uses the natural world to give a lifelike quality to his art.